-West Nile Virus (WNV) is transmitted from the bite of an infected mosquito.
-During the summer months, the Porcupine Health Unit conducts weekly mosquito trapping and testing to determine if WNV is present in our area.
+Since West Nile virus is transmitted from the bite of an infected mosquito, the health unit conducts weekly mosquito trapping and testing to determine if WNV is present in our area.

-If you have any questions or concerns about West Nile Virus or Lyme disease, contact a Public Health Inspector at 705-267-1181 or 1-800-461-1818.
+If you have questions or concerns about West Nile virus or Lyme disease, contact a Public Health Inspector at 705-267-1181 or 1-800-461-1818.